andreros/electron-react-app/README.md

 This application is a cross-platform desktop app built with Electron, React 19 and TypeScript, using Sass for styling and PNPM as the package manager.
 The frontend is bundled with Rsbuild.

 The project uses a monorepo folder structure with separate `main` and `renderer` packages:
-- The main package contains the Electron main process and a secure preload.ts script that exposes IPC-safe APIs to the React app;
+- The main package contains the Electron main process and a secure `preload.ts` script that exposes IPC-safe APIs to the react application;
-- The renderer package contains the React SPA, styled with Sass and linted using Biome;
+- The renderer package contains the React SPA, styled with Sass;

-The application can be packaged through `electron-builder`.
+The application can be packaged through the `electron-builder` bundler.
 For the application distributables creation, please read the section below.

 ## Tech stack